andrewfillary/movie-app_project/README.md

 ## Overview

 ### What does it do?
-They're here is a movie database app.
+"They're here!" is a movie database app.
 Users can browse movie reviews, statistics and subscribe to the magazine that is available to download in PDF format when succesfully logged in.